 Ushalakshmi Breast Cancer Foundation launched the World’s first mobile app on breast health in twelve commonly spoken Indian languages(English, Hindi, Telugu, Tamil, Kannada, Malayalam, Gujarati, Punjabi, Bengali, Marathi,Oriya & Assamese).

 The mobile application, “ABCs OF BREAST HEALTH”, which is freely downloadable in both Apple and Google play store provides information about every aspect of breast cancer and benign non cancer breast health issues explained in simple easy to understand format.
 The aim of this landmark initiative, which was launched in 2017, is to counsel, guide & educate people across the nation about various aspects of Breast health so that they are well informed & better prepared, thus filling a huge void in breast health care in South Asia.

 Freely downloadable - Apple and Google store

 No questions asked...No information captured

 App Store: https://apps.apple.com/us/app/abcs-of-breast-health/id1482487468

 Promoting Breast awareness

-KIMS Ushalakshmi Centre for Breast Diseases will work tirelessly to actively promote the concept of BREAST AWARENESS, which is gaining increasing acceptance world over.
+KIMS USHALAKSHMI Centre for Breast Diseases works tirelessly to actively promote the concept of BREAST AWARENESS, which is gaining increasing acceptance world over.
 This is clearly a move away from the popularly held concept of rigorous Breast Self Examination (BSE), which has not proven to be effective

 Being Breast Aware is about becoming familiar with the breasts and the way they change throughout a womans life.
 It is a concept that encourages women to know how their breasts look and feel normally so that they gain confidence about noticing any change which might help detect breast cancer early.